puppetlabs/puppet-docs/source/hiera/2.0/puppet.markdown

 - security
 - mcollective

-In Puppet 3, each of these classes would then automatically look up any required parameters in Hiera.
+Each of these classes would then automatically look up any required parameters in Hiera.